 Availability & Price

-The next available docent training course runs from March 4 to May 20, 9:00 AM to 1:00 PM.
-Classes occur once a week.
+The next available docent training course runs from Saturday, February 24th 2018 to Saturday, May 19th 2018, 9:00 AM to 1:00 PM.
+Classes occur once a week on Saturdays.

 - Material Fee $25